ErikBjare/KnowTree/README.md

    - Reddit-style voting or rating?
    - Votes/ratings will likely differ largely depending on the learners pre-existing knowledge.
  - Wiki-like editing of the tree (each node a file?)
+   - Crowdsourcing of learning resources would be necessary for a global-scale thing (like Wikipedia), but obviously a long way there.
+One step at a time.

 # Implementation